 Which is why I'm a pretty big fan of this immersive ad that emulates the beach in Seoul subway cars.
 Alex Goldmark explains over at Transportation Nation:

 When the New York subway system coats a car in advertising, or plasters an entire station with one ad campaign, they call it “full wrapping” and “station domination.”
-Aggressive terms.Indeed, why not?
+Aggressive terms.This trompe l’oeil Korean interior ad campaign struck us as less dominating than destabilizing, as fitting for a flood warning as for a beach vacation daydream.
+Why shouldn’t your commute feel like a walk on the beach crossed with a disaster movie?Indeed, why not?
 Why not upend convention from time to time?
 Fun stuff.